abhinavdabral/textgen-chat-ui/README.md

 While experimenting with `oobabooga/text-generation-webui`, when I finally found a model that was good enough for me, I tried to look for an alternative front-end that's super-basic without any bells and whistles and just works.
 Failing to find one that fits me needs, I decided to put together something quick and dirty that does the job.

-This is good enough to be used internally (among friends and family) without any hassle, any logs, any APIs keys, or anything for the end-users.
+This is good enough to be used internally (among friends and family) without any hassle of authentication, APIs keys, etc. for the end-users.

 # How to use?

 ### Pre-requisites

-- Node
+- Node (+ optionally yarn)
-- Serve or any other static file server
+- `serve` or any other static file server
 - Proxy server (optional)

 ### 1. Clone the repository